-There has already been a lot of discussion about FlashBlade, some of which you can find at my dedicated page for the //Accelerate 2016 event.
+There has already been a lot of discussion about FlashBlade, some of which you can find elsewhere on this site.
 FlashBlade is an entirely new product line, billed as a cloud-scale data platform, but essentially a scale-out NAS & object store.
 As you would expect, the system is based entirely on flash storage and in this instance, Pure has build their own storage and compute blades that house a custom daughter board with NAND flash, integrated NVRAM and FPGA with ARM cores.
 This architecture is a step away from the systems Pure has developed previously, which used standard Solid State Disks (SSDs) to deliver scale-up solutions based on dual controllers and disk shelves.
 A single 4U FlashBlade chassis can accommodate up to 15 blades with either 8TB or 52TB of onboard flash for a total of 1.6PB (usable) capacity.

 At the back end, multiple blades are connected together through an interface called the “Elastic Fabric Connector” that delivers up to 15GB/s between blades.
 Multiple chassis can be connected together using 40GbE Ethernet.
 Currently protocol support is limited to NFS (V3) and Object, with future plans to support SMB and HDFS.
 Data protection is based on erasure coding (N+2 scheme), with the underlying data storage mechanism based on an object store.